5 Things Our Editor-in-Chief Learned While Buying an IKEA Kitchen

-- You will develop Stockholm syndrome with the IKEA software.
+2. You will get Stockholm syndrome from the software.

 IKEA has a wonderful, horrible, addictive, amazing little piece of software that helps you plan out your kitchen.
 It is an app you use right in your web browser, which can make it buggy.
 (Oh the tortures of Java; I would have actually paid real money for a desktop version of this app running on a more stable base.)